How Your Decisions Make You Live.

 Call to action

-Learning can occur in two ways: either by making your own mistakes or by learning from the mistakes of others.
-My late father used to emphasise the value of experiential learning, often saying, “The school of experience is the best teacher, but the school fees are too high.”
-This wisdom is echoed in the saying, “Plans fail for lack of counsel, but with many advisers, they succeed.”
-Just as you can judge a tree by its fruit, you can assess a person by their life decisions.
-I find solace in seeking guidance from the Lord through prayer.
+Learning can occur in two ways: through our own mistakes or by observing the mistakes of others.
+My late father often emphasised the value of experiential learning, saying, “The school of experience is the best teacher, but the tuition fees are too high.”
+The saying supports this wisdom, “Plans fail for lack of counsel, but with many advisers, they succeed.”
+Just as you can judge a tree by its fruit, you can evaluate a person by their life decisions.
+I find comfort in seeking guidance from the Lord through prayer.
 When faced with decisions, whose counsel do you seek?
+Do you carefully plan your decisions or rely on your instincts and hope for the best?

-Do you meticulously plan before making decisions, or do you trust your instincts and hope for the best?
-I am genuinely interested in hearing about your decision-making process.
-Recommended reading – The Decision Lab – A think tank and platform that offers insights and strategies for behavioural science-driven decisions.
+I am genuinely interested in learning about your decision-making process.
+I recommend checking out The Decision Lab—a think tank and platform that offers insights and strategies for making decisions based on behavioural science.

 Two parties in agreement shaking hands